How to transfer your Qantas Frequent Flyer Points to family members

-Treat your loved ones and make your rewards go further with Qantas Frequent Flyer points transfers.
+Share your Qantas Points with your family and make your rewards go further with Qantas Frequent Flyer points transfers.

-Do you have points sitting in your account but no upcoming travel plans?
-Could one of your loved ones do with a well-deserved vacation?
+Have points sitting in your account but no upcoming travel plans?
+Know a loved one who deserves a vacation?
 Or are you looking to maximise the rewards you could earn on family holidays?
 The Qantas Frequent Flyer program’s points transfer option could be the answer.

 - Domestic partner/de facto